Karan-Chhajed/HackerNews-api-Insider.in-assignment/README.md

-# HackerNews-api-Insider.in-assignment
+# Hacker News API assignment By Paytm Insider.in
-A take on Paytm Insider.in assignment
+A take on Paytm Insider.in assignment.
+Target is to get the JSON data from Hacker News API and set it us a backend for the client

-##Requirements and Dependencies
+## Requirements and Dependencies

-You will Node package manager like npm or yarn installed.
+You will require Node package manager like npm or yarn installed.

-- #### Node installation on Windows

-  Just go on [official Node.js website](https://nodejs.org/) and download the installer.
-Also, be sure to have `git` available in your PATH, `npm` might need it (You can find git [here](https://git-scm.com/)).

-- #### Node installation on Ubuntu

-  You can install nodejs and npm easily with apt install, just run the following commands.

-      $ sudo apt install nodejs
-      $ sudo apt install npm

-- #### Other Operating Systems
-  You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official NPM website](https://npmjs.org/).

-If the installation was successful, you should be able to run the following command.

-    $ node --version
-    v8.11.3

-    $ npm --version
-    6.1.0

-If you need to update `npm`, you can make it using `npm`!
-Cool right?
-After running the following command, just open again the command line and be happy.

-    $ npm install npm -g

-###
-### Yarn installation
-  After installing node, this project will need yarn too, so just run the following command.

-      $ npm install -g yarn

  ### Dependencies